BEST ROAD BIKE PEDALS

-- At the other end of the scale, you can pretty much ignore maintaining Shimano pedals and cleats and still sleep (and ride) well.
+- At the other end of the scale, you can pretty much ignore maintaining Shimano Ultegra pedals and cleats and still sleep (and ride) well.

 - Look Keo cleats need to be regularly cleaned off to avoid creaking while pedaling (and that doesn’t always work).

-As with other categories of bike gear, the highest priced pedals are generally lighter, have higher strength-to-weight materials and have design specs which they claim will provide higher performance levels.
+As with other categories of bike gear, the highest-priced pedals are generally lighter, have higher strength-to-weight materials, and have design specs which they claim will provide higher performance levels.
 While weight-weenies and prestige buyers may see some value in these attributes, they make little if any noticeable performance difference to road cycling enthusiasts.

 Much is made of the four design features I describe below in the marketing of some pedal systems.
-For most road cycling enthusiasts, they don’t they affect your performance much, certainly not to the level of the five performance characteristics described earlier, if at all.
+For most road cycling enthusiasts, they don’t affect your performance much, certainly not to the level of the five performance characteristics described earlier, if at all.